Denver, Colorado

 What isn't invented: the view of markets you'll read here is drawn from years actually spent inside them.
 The instincts are real.
 Clara is the frame — the perspective behind her is not.

-Nothing on this site or in the Warden Letter is investment advice.
+Nothing on this site or in the Warden Letters is investment advice.